mlr-archive/wiki-old/mlr-Coding-Guidelines.md

 ```
 Now all your changes on your current branch will be based on top of the changes in *master* branch.

+## Testing

+mlr has a lot of tests for all sorts of functionality.
+Unfortunately, this makes it quite hard to run as a lot of packages need to be installed for everything to pass.
+There are several ways to run the tests locally:

+- Use `devtools::test` with a filter, for example `devtools::test(filter = "ModelMultiplexer")` to check a particular file and later, when that runs, check whether your code affected other parts of mlr run the test group "base": `devtools::test(filter = "base")`.
+There are more tests, but the main functionality is covered by the "base" group.
+- You can also run tests from the command line, with a fully installed development version of mlr.
+You can use the [rt tool](https://github.com/rdatsci/rt) for this, for example `rtest --filter=ModelMultiplexer` or `rtest --filter=base`.

+To make really sure, we run Travis CI for every commit and pull request.
+This is your safety net that will check everything for you, so don't worry if you absolutely cannot get something to work on your machine!

 ## Contributing

 Once you're happy with your code, please open a [pull request for the main repository](https://github.com/mlr-org/mlr/pulls).
 This will automatically run [Travis CI](https://travis-ci.org/mlr-org/mlr) on your changes to see if it still builds and all the tests pass.
 The developer team will get notified automatically of your pull request.